open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 For example, an exporter involved in a fan-out arrangement may be configured to suppress errors, aware that the producer will see an error if any of the fanned-out components returns an error.
-The exporter will be configured return success immediately and later, depending on the actual outcome, may use one of `deferred:` outcomes to report failures which the component ahead of it did not see.
+The exporter will be configured to return success immediately and later, depending on the actual outcome, may use one of `deferred:` outcomes to report failures which the component ahead of it did not see.